fossasia/pslab-scripts/docs/sensors.md

 ## 🟦 Oxygen Sensor: [AO-03](http://www.aosong.com/userfiles/files/media/Datasheet%20AO-03.pdf)

 The analog AO-03 sensor measures the O<sub>2</sub> content of the surrounding air in percent (%).
 It is embedded in a custom circuit board that is amplifying the measured voltage, because the changes in oxygen levels are usually just very slight and therefore the changes in voltage are also only minimal.
+Please give the sensor a minute after startup to fully calibrate.
 This AO-03 circuit board is designed as described [below](./ao-03_amplifier_circuit_design/) and depicted in the following:
 <p align="center">
     <img src="./images/ao-03_amplifier_circuit_schematic.png" alt="Schematic of the amplifier board" width="65%">
 </p>